 the optimal GLM

-surrogate, which is fit to all observations in data
+surrogate, which is fit to all observations in data.
+The segmented

 the cross-validation results for the main effects as a